cap-js/docs/guides/databases.md

 Most queries to databases are constructed and executed from [generic event handlers of CRUD requests](providing-services#generic-providers), so quite frequently there's nothing to do.
-The folloing is for the remaining cases where you have to provide custom logic, and as part of it execute database queries.
+The following is for the remaining cases where you have to provide custom logic, and as part of it execute database queries.

 ### DB-Agnostic Queries

 At runtime we usually [construct and execute queries using cds.ql](querying) APIs in a database-agnostic way.
-For example queries like this are supported for all databases:
+For example, queries like this are supported for all databases:

 ```js
 SELECT.from (Authors, a => {